vara910/ResumeAnalyzer/README.md

 cp .env.example .env
 # Edit .env with your configuration
 ```
-## 📖 Usage Examples

-### Analyzing Resumes

-1. Log in to your account
-2. Click on "Analyze Resumes" in the navigation bar
-3. Enter the job title and job description
-4. Upload one or more resumes (PDF, DOCX, DOC, or TXT format)
-5. Select scoring weights (or use the default)
-6. Click "Analyze Resumes"
-7. View the results showing the best matches

-### Managing Scoring Weights

-1. Navigate to "Scoring Weights" in the dashboard
-2. Click "Create New Weights"
-3. Set custom values for skills, education, experience, and certifications (must sum to 1.0)
-4. Save your custom weights
-5. Use them in future analyses

-### Viewing Analysis History

-1. Navigate to "Analysis History" in the dashboard
-2. View all previous analyses with timestamps and job titles
-3. Click on any analysis to view detailed results
-4. Export results in various formats

-## 🔍 How It Works

-1. **Text Extraction**: The system extracts text from uploaded resume files
-2. **Preprocessing**: Both the resume text and job description are preprocessed using NLP techniques
-3. **Feature Extraction**: TF-IDF vectorization is used to extract features
-4. **Similarity Calculation**: Cosine similarity is calculated between each resume and the job description
-5. **Weighted Scoring**: Custom weights are applied to different aspects of the match
-6. **Results Visualization**: Results are displayed with detailed breakdowns and visualizations

 ## 🧪 Development Setup

 For developers who want to contribute or modify the application: